How to Create Table in MySQL with example?. Here, we will use both MySQL command prompt and Workbench for MySQL Create Table statement.

-If you have the privilege to see the list of tables available in a databases then you can use the SHOW TABLES command.
-If it is not the case then use below option.
+If you have the privilege to see the list of tables available in a database, then use the SHOW TABLES command.
+If it is not the case, use the below option.

-The following statement will only execute Create Table Statement, if the sales in not available in company database
+The following statement only executes Create Table Statement if the sales table not available in the company database.

 USE company; CREATE TABLE IF NOT EXISTS sales ( Id INT NOT NULL, Name VARCHAR(50) NULL, Country VARCHAR(50) );

 Try different table name using MySQL create table command